neville-s-ng/ImageJ-BatchTools/README.md

 ## Acknowledgements

 All developers and maintainers of the ImageJ community.
-Bug testing: lbaltus
+Including support from: lbaltus